-Rival east Libya factions battle for crucial oil ports - BBC News
+Libyan factions battle for key oil ports

 The stakes are high in this particular battle because it affects everyone - oil is Libya's lifeline.

-It remains unclear exactly how much control the Benghazi Defense Brigade has gained.
+It remains unclear exactly how much control the BDB has gained.

-A diplomatic source, who asked not to be named, told the BBC that much of the oil crescent had been overrun by the Benghazi Defence Brigade, including Sidra, Ras Lanuf and Naufliya, but this cannot be independently confirmed.
+A diplomatic source, who asked not to be named, told the BBC that it had overrun much of the oil crescent including Sidra, Ras Lanuf and Naufliya, but this cannot be independently confirmed.

-The spokesman of the LNA, Colonel Ahmad al-Mismari, said on Friday that it had retreated to avoid civilian casualties.
+The spokesman of the LNA, Col Ahmad al-Mismari, said on Friday that it had retreated to avoid civilian casualties.

-On Saturday, he said the group had lost control of Ras Lanuf's main airfield, AFP news agency reported.
+On Saturday, he said the group had lost control of Ras Lanuf's main airfield, AFP news agency reports.

-"The attackers were armed with modern tanks," he was quoted as saying.
-"We lost two men.
-But the battle is ongoing.
-The situation in the oil crescent remains under control."
+Another LNA official, Col Moftah al-Megarief, told AFP late on Saturday that the groups' forces were "gathering and preparing to take back Ras Lanuf".

+"The ports are closed and most of the engineers returned to their homes," a port official in Ras Lanuf told Reuters.

+"According to workers who left yesterday [the BDB] entered with their vehicles and stationed themselves in front of the ports of Ras Lanuf and Es Sider."

-The Benghazi Defence Brigade is composed of a mix of armed groups, including Islamists, tribal-affiliated militias from the east who oppose Field Marshall Hafter, and an armed group that previously controlled the oil crescent.
+The BDB is composed of a mix of armed groups, including Islamists, tribal-affiliated militias from the east who oppose Field Marshal Hafter and an armed group that previously controlled the oil crescent.

-Libya's National Oil Corporation (NOC) held an urgent meeting on Saturday to review crude loading schedules and emergency measures to protect oil facilities in response to the fighting.
+Libya's National Oil Corporation held an urgent meeting on Saturday to review crude loading schedules and emergency measures to protect oil facilities in response to the fighting.